camicroscope/GSOC/README.md

 **Primary Mentor:** Nan Li

-## ROI Visualizations for Eaglescope
+## Eaglescope for caMicroscope Use Cases

-**Overview:** Eaglescope is a related project to caMicroscope, but currently using them together is a quite manual process.
+**Overview:** Eaglescope is a dashboard/cohort visualization tool and related project to caMicroscope.
+Currently using Eaglescope and caMicroscope together is a quite manual process.
 More pressingly, the use cases we've seen implemented have generally been for collection and slide level exploration (i.e. finding slide(s) which meet your criteria).
 However, lots of expert data is collected on regions of interest (ROIs) which are spatial.

-This project would consist of adding visualization and filtering capability to Eaglescope to support a useful ROI-first dashboard.
-This would have a side effect of allowing for more non-pathology geospatial visualizations as well.
+This project would involve expanding caMicroscope's API presentation layer to be more easily compatible with caMicroscope, as well as adding more visualizations to support meaningful views for groups of spatial annotation data.

 **Project Requirements:**
+ * Add flat APIs for caMicroscope's existing to better work with Eaglescope
+ * Add Eaglescope as a way to select Images and Annotations in caMicroscope
  * Add geospatial filtering to Eaglescope
  * Add at least one new visualiation for GEOJson Objects to Eaglescope